xemu-project/xemu-website/docs/docs/faq.md

 #### Q: Does xemu run my game's `default.xbe`?
 No, not directly. xemu emulates the hardware of the system, so you'll need to have a disc image of your game backup.
 See [this page](disc-images.md) for instructions on how to create a compatible disc image.

-#### Q: Does xemu support "redump" style ISOs?
-No, not yet.
-You can however convert a redump style ISO to a compatible ISO.
-More info [here](<https://xemu.app/docs/disc-images/#about-redump-isos>).

-#### Q: Does xemu support compressed ISO formats like "CHD"?
-No, it does not.
-You can try enabling filesystem level compression if you'd like to save some space.

 #### Q: Why am I getting an `Assertion failed!` message?
 When a game exercises a piece of code in xemu that has not yet been implemented or verified, xemu will `assert`  which forces execution to stop.
 The reason for this is that anything happening beyond that point may be unpredictable and significantly increase the debugging burden.